MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Backorder and Preorder.md

 ![PreorderJob.](media/PreorderJob.png)

-If a background job fails, you will also be able to manually run it using the **Run** option in the upper menu bar.
+If a background job fails, you'll also be able to manually run it using the **Run** option in the upper menu bar.
 Select the **Pre-Order Job** and this will start a new instance of the background job.

-On clicking the Job line, you will be able to see the details of the background job run.
+On clicking the Job line, you'll be able to see the details of the background job run.

 ![PreJobDetails.](media/Predet.png)